Psychological Treatment of Anxiety

 In general, the experiences that set off anxiety can be many things such as tests, performing in front of other people, closed spaces, heights, health worries, or remembering bad experiences, to name a few.
 Or it may feel like the anxiety just appears without any noticeable outside triggers.
-People's experience of anxiety is personal and real, and each person's experience is unique.
-Few have all the symptoms, and each symptom is often presented in unique ways.
+People's experience of anxiety is personal, real, and quite unique.
+There are, however, some common features.

 If you have anxiety, you may be experiencing some or all of the following: